anup-moitra/md102-intune-virtual-company-lab/01-identity-and-groups/users-and-groups.md

 - user01 is a member of GRP-Pilot-Users.
 - admin01 is a member of GRP-IT-Admins.
 - user01 has the required license.
-- Groups are ready for future Intune assignments.
+- Groups are ready for Intune assignments.

 ### Step 8: Used GRP-Pilot-Users for Microsoft Store App Deployment